 Model & Strategy

-The Common Market has extended from its original geography in the Philadelphia region to serve New York City, New Jersey, Baltimore, and Washington DC.
-In 2016, it established a new chapter in Atlanta that serves other cities in Georgia along with the Birmingham, AL metro area.
-In 2018, it established a chapter in Houston, TX, that has extended to the Austin, San Antonio, and Dallas metro areas along with the Rio Grande Valley.
-In 2021, conversations began in Chicago to explore opportunities for further expansion.
+The Common Market has extended from their original geography in the Philadelphia region to serve New York City, New Jersey, Baltimore, and Washington, D.C.
+In 2016, they established a new chapter in Atlanta that serves other cities in Georgia along with the Birmingham, AL metro area.
+In 2018, they established a chapter in Houston, TX, that has extended to the Austin, San Antonio, and Dallas metro areas along with the Rio Grande Valley.
+In the summer of 2023, they launched the Great Lakes chapter in Chicago and soon after acquired the assets of another regional distributor.
 The Common Market team is adept at building relationships between producers and customers in new cities.
-These relationships build and stabilize a sustainable, values-driven local food system and help The Common Market achieve their mission of connecting all communities with healthy food.
+These relationships build and stabilize sustainable, values-driven local food systems, helping The Common Market achieve their mission of connecting all communities with healthy food.

 Common Market logo